The Evolution of Domestic Thrillers

 While single-narrator thrillers still work, readers increasingly appreciate multiple perspectives that allow them to see how different characters perceive the same events.
 This approach also lets you play with dramatic irony—showing readers something a character doesn't know yet.

+Certain technical approaches tend to work particularly well for this genre.
 Domestic thrillers typically employ one of these structural approaches:

-The slow-build, which means starting with subtle wrongness that escalates
+The slow build, which means starting with subtle wrongness that escalates.

-The dual timeline which means alternating between "before" and "after" a pivotal incident
+The dual timeline, which means alternating between "before" and "after" a pivotal incident.

 Whichever you choose, remember that domestic thrillers require consistent tension, even in quieter moments.
-Every scene should either escalate the stakes, reveal new information, deepen characterization, or (ideally) all three.
+Every scene should either escalate the stakes, reveal new information, deepen characterization, or ideally, all three.

 In domestic thrillers, houses, neighborhoods, and communities aren't just backdrops—they're integral to the story's psychological landscape.
 The creak in the stairs, the nosy neighbor across the street, the hidden crawlspace, the shared wall with the adjoining apartment—all become elements in the psychological chess game your characters are playing.